-- vii.
-Provide a complete application made in accordance with section 33 of the Act for the work required to bring the Dolson Farmhouse in a state of good repair. - b.
-That prior to the issuance of any permit for the demolition or removal of the barn on the property at 11722 Mississauga Road, including a heritage permit or a building permit, the owner shall: - i.
-Provide a final Salvage Plan for the heavy-timber frames and exterior wood cladding of the barn, to the satisfaction of the Commissioner of Planning, Building and Economic Development, and with terms that would allow for any salvageable material that would be needed for a capital project to be carefully dismantled and offered to the City at no cost to the municipality. - c.
-That the existing silo on the property at 11722 Mississauga Road be retained and maintained on the property; and - d.
-That any documentation and information required in the conditions 2.a.ii, 2.a.ii, 2.a.iv, 2.a.v, and 2.b.i above be prepared by qualified professionals and subject to peer review at the discretion of the Commissioner of Planning, Building and Economic Development in so far as it applies to the farmhouse; and 4.
+Development to secure all work in the approve itemized list of cost for bringing the Dolson Farmhouse into a state of good repair; and b.
+That prior to the issuance of any permit for the demolition or removal of the barn on the property at 11722 Mississauga Road, including a heritage permit or a building permit, the owner shall:

+i.
+Provide a final Salvage Plan for the heavy-timber frames and exterior wood cladding of the barn, to the satisfaction of the Commissioner of Planning, Building and Economic Development, and with terms that would allow for any salvageable material that would be needed for a capital project to be carefully dismantled and offered to the City at no cost to the municipality.

+c.
+That the existing silo on the property at 11722 Mississauga Road be retained and maintained on the property; and d.
+That any documentation and information required in the conditions 2.a.ii, 2.a.iii, 2.a.iv, 2.a.v, and 2.b.i above be prepared by qualified professionals and subject to peer review at the discretion of the Commissioner of Planning, Building and Economic Development in so far as it applies to the farmhouse; and 4.
 That the Commissioner of Planning, Building and Economic Development be authorized to enter into a Heritage Easement Agreement with the Owner for the property at 11722 Mississauga Road to secure the conservation and protection of the Dolson Farmhouse ("Heritage Easement Agreement"), with content satisfactory to the Director of City Planning & Design, and in a form approved by the City Solicitor or designate.